timkeane/nyc-lib/README.md

 * `yarn add nyc-lib`
 * `npm install nyc-lib`

+#### Required external dependencies

-#### The following libraries are extenal requiremnents that must be included separately in your build or in your HTML page:
+The following libraries are extenal requiremnents that must be included separately in your build or in your HTML page:
 * proj4
 * ol
 * jquery

+#### Optional external dependencies

-#### The following libraries are extenal requiremnents that may be optionally included separately depending on desired functionality:
+The following libraries are extenal requiremnents that may be optionally included separately depending on desired functionality:
 * shapefile
 * papaparse
 * leaflet